BMP of Oil and Gas Development

 Use these links to find static maps of oil and gas fields and associated statistics

-Oil and Gas Fields and Pipelines of Utah: Good, large map showing oil and gas fields, reservoir rock types, oil and gas pipelines, and operators.
-Map is in .pdf format.
+Oil and Gas Fields and Pipelines of Utah: Large map showing oil and gas fields, reservoir rock types, oil and gas pipelines, and operators.
+Map is in PDF format.
 Web site contains additional geologic maps.

 Interactive Web Mapping